 jConnect uses special classes for all character-set conversions.
-By selecting a character-set converter class, you specify how jConnect should handle single-byte and multibyte character-set conversions, and the performance impact the conversions will have on your applications.
+By selecting a character-set converter class, you specify how jConnect handles single-byte and multibyte character-set conversions, and what performance impact the conversions have on your applications.

 There are two character-set conversion classes.
-The conversion class that jConnect uses is based on the version setting (for example, VERSION_4), and the CHARSET and CHARSET_CONVERTER_CLASS connection properties.
+The conversion class that jConnect uses is based on the version setting (for example, com.sybase.jdbcx.SybDriver.VERSION_4), and the CHARSET and CHARSET_CONVERTER_CLASS connection properties.

-- The TruncationConverter class works only with single-byte character sets that use ASCII characters such as iso_1 and cp850.
-It does not work with multibyte character sets or single-byte character sets that use non-ASCII characters. - Using the TruncationConverter class, jConnect 5.x handles character sets in the same manner as jConnect version 2.2.
-The TruncationConverter class is the default converter when the version setting is VERSION_2. - The PureConverter class is a pure Java, multibyte character-set converter. jConnect uses this class if the version setting is VERSION_4 or later. jConnect also uses this converter with VERSION_2 if it detects a character set specified in the CHARSET connection property that is not compatible with the TruncationConverter class.
+• The TruncationConverter class works only with single-byte character sets that use ASCII characters such as iso_1 and cp850.
+It does not work with multibyte character sets or single-byte character sets that use non-ASCII characters.

+Using the TruncationConverter class, jConnect 6.0 handles character sets in the same manner as jConnect version 2.2.
+The TruncationConverter class is the default converter when the version setting is com.sybase.jdbcx.SybDriver.VERSION_2.

+• The PureConverter class is a pure Java, multibyte character-set converter. jConnect uses this class if the version setting is com.sybase.jdbcx.SybDriver.VERSION_4 or later. jConnect also uses this converter with com.sybase.jdbcx.SybDriver.VERSION_2 if it detects a character set specified in the CHARSET connection property that is not compatible with the TruncationConverter class.

 Although it enables multibyte character-set conversions, the PureConverter class may negatively impact jConnect driver performance.
-If driver performance is a concern, see "Improving character-set conversion performance" on page 36.
+If driver performance is a concern, see "Improving character-set conversion performance" on page 37.